danielefongo/yson/README.md

 defmodule Person do
   use Graphy

-  query do # runs a query
+  query :person do # runs a query
     arg :user do
       arg(:fiscal_id, :string)
     end